-Spanish, Castilian, or castellano, is the official language in Spain and spoken by a majority of people.
+Spanish, Castilian, or Castellano, is the official language in Spain and spoken by a majority of people.
 But co-official languages exist and bilingualism of various degrees is common in the country.
 In addition, many people call a foreign language their mother tongue or at least speak it.
-So which are the languages most commonly spoken in Spain?
+So what other languages does Spain speak?

 The common languages in Spain